Tower Bridge de Londres

 FAQ: where to stay in London

-Which neighbourhood for a first time in London?
+Which neighborhood for a first trip to London?

-Where to stay in London on a budget?
+Where to stay on a budget in London?

-Soho and Covent Garden for pubs, theatres and clubs, South Bank for drinks facing the river, Shoreditch just north of the City for the alternative scene.
-Westminster and Kensington, for their part, turn in early.
+Soho and Covent Garden pack in the pubs, theaters, and clubs, South Bank works well for drinks overlooking the river, and Shoreditch just north of the City covers the alternative scene.
+Westminster, Kensington, and Greenwich, on the other hand, quiet down early.

 Do you need a car in London?

-How much does a hotel night cost in London?
+How much does a hotel room cost in London?

 About the author